top of page

 • It has to be as clean as possible (the fewer ingredients and the more organic, the better).

-• It has to be reasonably priced.
+• It has to be affordable.

-• It has to be effective/last.
+• It has to be effective and last.

 You’ll notice that I have a lot of Mineral Fusion products on my list.
 Mineral Fusion received an EWG VERIFIED™ seal, which is given to product lines that carry safer cosmetics and meet specific criteria.
-On its website, the EWG gives products a hazard score of 1 to 10 (10 being the greatest risk) based on amount of chemicals used and their impact on human health.
+On its website, the EWG gives products a hazard score of 1 to 10 (10 being the greatest risk) based on the amount of chemicals used and their impact on human health.

 The List